Automatic transmission fluid: Aftermarket Automatic Transmission Fluids

+Note that: If your vehicle is still under warranty, you should only use OEM fluids.
+Otherwise, your dealer might void it.

 Mislabeled or Misleading Labeling on ATF Containers

 ATF which has been mislabeled, has misleading labeling, or is fraudulently bottled as another product is an ongoing problem.
 Some of these fluids have led to multiple transmission failures.
 The three organizations shown below are trying to stop this problem in the United States.